Darrekt/ctf-reference/furniture/README.md

 The token is found immediate on the presence of this cookie.

 ## Admin Page Password Hunt
+Find the admin control panel, and from here log into the User Management page by finding the password.
+On this page you will find another token, submit this.

 ### Methodology
 Visiting the admin page with our spoofed cookie, it prompts us for a password.
 The page source contains obfuscated code, so lets try seeing what it does.